Jake Lee (wrestler): Pro Wrestling Noah (2023–2024)

 Lee made his debut in Pro Wrestling Noah on January 1, 2023, at The New Year, congratulating Jack Morris after his match with Timothy Thatcher, with the two forming a team.
 On January 17, Lee and Morris announced the creation of the "Good Looking Guys" stable alongside Anthony Greene.
 The three underwent their first official match as a unit on January 22, 2023, at The Great Muta Final "Bye-Bye" where they defeated Masa Kitamiya, Daiki Inaba and Yoshiki Inamura in a six-man tag team match.
 On February 12, following a post-match interview, Lee challenged Kaito Kiyomiya to a title match for the GHC Heavyweight Championship.
 This led to a title match, on March 17, where Lee defeated Kiyomiya to win GHC Heavyweight Championship, becoming the first Korean descent person to hold the title.
 At Green Journey in Sendai on April 16, Lee successfully defended the title against Katsuhiko Nakajima.
 Lee then retained his title against Naomichi Marufuji at Majestic on May 4.
 On June 17 at Great Journey in Nagoya, Lee successfully defended the title for the third time against Takashi Sugiura.
 Following the match, Lee declared that he would become the first wrestler to enter to win all of his match in the 2023 N-1 Victory, as GHC Heavyweight Champion.

-However, in August, Lee finished the tournament with a record of four wins, two draws and one loss, with a loss against Kenoh on the final day costing him a spot in the finals of the tournament.
+However, in August, Lee finished the tournament with a record of four wins, two draws, and one loss, with a loss to Kenoh on the final day costing him a spot in the finals.
 On September 24 at Grand Ship In Nagoya, Lee successfully defended the title for the fourth time against 2023 N-1 Victory winner Go Shiozaki.
 After the match, Lee challenged Kenoh to a rematch for his title, after he was the one of ended his undefeated streak in Noah.
 On October 28 at Demolition Stage In Fukuoka, Lee lost the GHC Heavyweight Championship to Kenoh, ending his reign at 223 days.